BCHET Chapter Officers & Directors

 Email: meingle14@gmail.com

-Mollie Ingle and her husband, Cody, own CM Farms in Butler, TN.
-They have 2 kiddos, Cooper & Hadley!
-They currently raise quarter horses on a small scale & love to ride when they aren’t working on the farm or attending baseball games.
-Currently, the Ingles have 9 horses.
-They enjoy trail riding along with competitive trail events, roping, & working the draft horses for various uses around the farm & with the covered wagon.
-They host a wagon train every year to keep a tradition that both Mollie and Cody were raised up doing.
+My husband, Cody, and I own CM Farms in Butler, TN.
+We have 2 kiddos, Cooper & Hadley!
+We currently raise quarter horses on a small scale & love to ride when we aren’t working on the farm or attending baseball games.
+We enjoy trail riding along with competitive trail events, roping, & working the draft horses for various uses around the farm & with the covered wagon.
+We host a wagon train every year to keep a tradition that both of us were raised up doing.

-She is an avid volunteer with their local 4H chapter and enjoys watching the kids learn about agriculture and useful life skills.
-Mollie’s family hosts an event each year called “Farm Day”.
-This event is held at their farm with close to 300 hundred kids visiting and learning about farm life and a variety of stock.
+I am an avid volunteer with our local 4H chapter and enjoy watching the kids learn about agriculture and useful life skills.
+My family hosts an event each year called “Farm Day”.
+This event is held at our family farm with close to 300 hundred kids visiting and learning about farm life and a variety of stock.